 Both options require that the web map is enabled for offline use.

 The capabilities of an offline map are the same whether it is downloaded using the ahead-of-time approach or the on-demand approach.

 To use this option, you request a custom geographic area of a web map as an offline map.
-The ArcGIS Runtime API generates and downloads an offline map which can be used without a network connection.
+The ArcGIS Maps SDKs for Native Apps generates and downloads an offline map which can be used without a network connection.